AkilaMohan/Gaussian/README.md

 ## Program:
 ```
 /*
-Program to find the Gaussian Elimination with partial pivoting of a matrix.
+Program to find the solution of a matrix using Gaussian Elimination.
 Developed by:
 RegisterNumber:
 */